 - losing a friend or family member to suicide

 - physical illness or disability.

-While these risk factors can increase the likelihood of someone dying by suicide there are also many factors that can help to be protective; to offer them support and create and to improve a person’s ability to cope with difficult circumstances.
+While these risk factors can increase the likelihood of someone taking their own life, there are also many protective factors that can help – providing support and improving a person’s ability to cope with difficult circumstances.
 These may include, but are not limited to: